 Over to you

-The internet is filled with loads of SEO myths, and people follow them blindly many time.
-It might increase as Google Voice Search is rising and it might one of the game changer before 2019 ends.
+The internet is filled with loads of SEO myths, and people follow them blindly many times.
+It might increase as Google Voice Search is rising and it might be one of the game-changers before 2020 ends.

 However, you’ve to decide which one is true and best for your business.
 The main search engine goal is to satisfy its users and act more like a human; you need to think like an ordinary searcher to realize what everything should look like.